 Idrica Water Security Day Africa

-As a strategic resource for a country, water is essential for the well-being of the population.
-Water security is a growing concern in Africa, and the current situation is an additional challenge for the area.
+Water is a strategic resource for a country, and is essential for the well-being of the population.
+Water security is a growing concern in Africa, and the current situation is an additional challenge for the region.

-In this online dialogue, renowned speakers discussed the situation in the area, possible solutions to current problems and the role that technology can play.
+In this online forum, a group of renowned speakers discussed the situation in the region, possible solutions to current problems and the role that technology can play.

-The meeting, moderated by the African journalist Daniel Makokera, took place on June 23rd 2020, with the participation of the following leaders:
+The meeting, which was moderated by the African journalist Daniel Makokera, took place on June 23, 2020, with the participation of the following leaders:

-- Dr. Greg Mills, Director of The Brenthurst Foundation and international specialist in African conflicts.
+- Dr. Greg Mills, Director of The Brenthurst Foundation and an international specialist in African conflicts.

 - Sylvain Usher, Executive Director of the African Water Association (AfWA).